The United States is open to international travelers vaccinated Monday. Here's what to expect - ExBulletin

 Paper copies are also a good idea.

-“Proving who you are, your vaccination status and the front and back of a credit card can go a long way in turning the nightmare of losing your documents into a reasonable situation.”
+“I would definitely make sure to have paper copies… of my passport, my vaccination card and my main credit card, kept separately from my wallet / bag.
+And I have digital copies of the same on my phone and they are emailed to my email account in case the phone / bag / backpack / etc. lost or stolen, “said Kathleen Bangs, a former airline pilot who is a spokeswoman for the flight tracking site.
+FlightAware.

-Miami (with Ocean Drive in Miami Beach featured here) is among the top three destinations for international travelers in Hopper.
+“Proving who you are, your vaccination status and before and after a credit card can go a long way in turning the nightmare of losing your documents into a reasonable situation.”

 At land borders